 Here the newspeak is useful: we will come up with mobility partnerships that are meant to block mobility, or visa liberalization roadmaps that are aimed to put everything in limbo.
 Terms like “Coreper” or “Antici” will ensure nobody will understand what we are after anyway.

 What can we do?
 Let us go back to Sigmund Freud.
 He describes three ways in which humans cope with suffering:

 - Isolation.
 One might look for relief in solitude.
-In this way a country might exit the EU – seek reclusion in the vain hope that EU troubles will not come to bother them.
+In this way, a country might exit the EU – seek reclusion in the vain hope that EU troubles will not come to bother them.

 - Sublimation.
-This is the expression of a powerful aggressive impulse in socially acceptable fashion, such as through sports or work.
-We can let it all hang out in the ball field; through sport of EU negotiations – be it another treaty change or the Multiannual Financial Framework negotiations or another ordinary European Council summit.
-We can quarrel for hours, over draft conclusions of the European Council, whether Ukraine or Moldova, in principle, have European vocation or not.
+This is the expression of a powerful aggressive impulse in a socially acceptable fashion, such as through sports or work.
+We can let it all hang out in the ball field; through the sport of EU negotiations – be it another treaty change or the Multiannual Financial Framework negotiations or another ordinary European Council summit.
+We can quarrel for hours, overdraft conclusions of the European Council, whether Ukraine or Moldova, in principle, have European vocation or not.
 All this to little concrete result.

 We can also intoxicate ourselves with some useful myths.
 Here are examples:

 - [Myth no. 1] The EU is undemocratic – once we introduce direct elections for all the EU institutions, our problems will disappear.

 - [Myth no. 2] The EU is an economic giant on a global scale.
 It only needs to flex its muscles more and everyone will stand in awe of our strength.
 The truth is that the EU more and more resembles the Cheshire cat, who is long gone while its self-confident smile remains.